-Most parents are aware of the potential dangers to kids online—but the fact is, it’s a digital age and most kids need online access for everything from school to socialization.
+When it comes to online safety for kids, open communication is crucial.
+Most parents are aware of the potential dangers to kids online — but the fact is, it’s a digital age and most kids need online access for everything from school to socialization.

 We can use “safe search” browsers and parental controls, but what if our kids still encounter something disturbing or inappropriate online?
-April is National Child Abuse Prevention Month, so it’s a good time to educate ourselves—and our kids—about what to do if they see abuse, harassment, or violence on their device.
+April is National Child Abuse Prevention Month, but it’s always good time to educate ourselves — and our kids — about what to do if they see abuse, harassment, or violence on their device.

 Explain what to look out for.